ckgxrg-salt/DMIAE/syntax.md

 Character names that declared in the header should be **EXACTLY THE SAME** as they appear in the script.
 If there are spell errors，**ALL** names, even misspelled ones, should be declared.
 It's better to avoid name ambiguities, for example, don't just refer to the first name when two characters both have it.
-DMIAE, by default, prioritises to use the longest name of character.(To avoid ambiguities)
+DMIAE, by default, uses the first defined name of character.(To avoid ambiguities)
 *All, Everyone* and such is declared as fallback, you can also manually declare them again.

 	@Hamilton:the main character	//OK